You are here

 What is IELTS?

-IELTS is the international English language testing system.
+IELTS is the International English Language Testing System.
 It’s the world’s most popular English language test for tertiary education, work and migration purposes.
+International students wanting to study at an Australian university are required to pass the IELTS test to show their English language abilities.
+The test can also be taken for work purposes or applying for residency.
 In a global partnership of language experts, IDP: IELTS Australia, the British Council and Cambridge English Language Assessment co-created IELTS.

 IELTS is the only internationally recognised English language test where the speaking section of the test is held with an examiner in a private room so you will not be interrupted.
 Our examiners are fully qualified and follow rigorous global IELTS standards and are regularly monitored and re-certified.

 IELTS content is developed by an international team of experts that do extensive research to ensure the test is fair and unbiased for all, regardless of nationality, gender, lifestyle or location.

 Download your copy of the IELTS Essentials pack for more information.

 Book the IELTS test with RMIT English Worldwide